craftcms/docs/docs/commerce/3.x/order-status-emails.md

 This would send the email to the customer to made this order.

+### Reply-To Address

+The Reply-To address for this email.

+Plain text can be entered or twig can also be used to set a dynamic value.

+Two special variables available to you:

+- `order` – a <api:craft\commerce\elements\Order> object.
+- `orderHistory` – a <api:craft\commerce\models\OrderHistory> object.

 ### BCC’d Recipient

 The BCC addresses for this email.
 You can separate the addresses by a comma: `,`.